 Communications: Ship's visual communication apparatus; signal practice to obtain a speed of eight words per minute with the blinker light: International code, H.O.
 102. Introduction to radio telephone.
-Navigation: Sextant-review of adjustments and altitude measurements; celestial observations; computing and plotting of hnes of position; azimuths and compass error; practical adjustments of the magnetic compass; chart work in conjunction with all phases of piloting and sailing; correction of charts and publications from Notices to mariners.
+Navigation: Sextant-review of adjustments and altitude measurements; celestial observations; computing and plotting of lines of position; azimuths and compass error; practical adjustments of the magnetic compass; chart work in conjunction with all phases of piloting and sailing; correction of charts and publications from Notices to mariners.
 Introduction to electronic aids to navigation.
 Day's work.
 Operations: Care of lifeboats and equipment; fire detection and extinguishing systems; use of portable fire extinguishers, emergency lifesaving appliances, cargo booms and winches, grand tackle, line throwing apparatus; tours of foreign port facilities, ships and shipyards.
 Intermediate Rules of Nautical Road.
 Meteorology: Plotting and making the weather map; synoptic observations and weather forecasting at sea.
 In compliance with international STCW requirements, there will be no D or D+ grades in this course.
 Open only to students for whom this course is a requirement for their degree program or minor, or by permission of the department chair.
 Prerequisites: MT 510, METE 201, NAVG 212.
 [Summer]

-MT 521 Cadet Commercial Vessel Shipping (In Lieu of Summer Sea Term II) 6 Credits.
+MT 521 Cadet Commercial Vessel Shipping (In Lieu of Summer Sea Term II)

 Cadets with exceptional academic status may, upon application to the Department of Marine Transportation, be selected to sail on a commercial ship in lieu of Summer Sea Term II.
-Cadets will be assigned to vessels exceeding tonnage specified by the U.S. Coast Guard for Unlimited Tonnage, Deep Sea or for a minimum of 90 days, vice the 60 days required for the College's Summer Sea Term.
+Cadets will be assigned to vessels exceeding tonnage specified by the U.S. Coast Guard for Unlimited Tonnage, Any Ocean Qualification for a minimum of sea days approved by the Marine Transportation Department.
 Candidates are selected by the Department of Marine Transportation, based upon academic and regimental performance.
 An extensive sea project is required.
 In compliance with international STCW requirements, there will be no D or D+ grades in this course.
 Open only to students for whom this course is a requirement for their degree program or minor, or by permission of the department chair.
 Prerequisites: MT 510, METE 201, NAVG 212.
 [Fall, Spring and Summer]

-MT 530 Ship Operation and Management III, Advanced (Summer Sea Term III) 5 credits.
+MT 530 Ship Operation and Management III, Advanced (Summer Sea Term III)